Our Honeymoon: ParisPosted: October 9, 2014

-When we weren’t walking, we were making use of the city’s extensive metro.
-There are a few different styles of Metro signs from different eras that mark the station entrances.
+When we weren’t walking, we were making use of the city’s extensive Métro.
+There are a few different styles of signage from different eras that mark the station entrances.
 Our favorite is the red one on the far right.

 Our first views of Paris came when we emerged from the train station under the Arc de Triomphe de l’Étoile.
 Our first night was spent in a lovely hotel nearby that offered gorgeous views and easy access to the Champs-Elysées.

 On the top of everyone’s list of sights to see in France is the Eiffel Tower.
 Although we like the structure, and value its iconic significance, it is not on our list of favorites in the city.
 There are so many other buildings that have more merit artistically.

 The top of the tower was closed, so this picture was taken from the second level.
 Here you can see the beautiful roof of the Grand Palais des Champs-Elysées.
 We were very excited to see the interior of the building, but it was not open to the public during the three days that we attempted to enter.